Structural biology

+Structure of nucleoprotein MA: The 50S ribosomal subunit from H. marismortui X-ray crystallographic model of 29 of the 33 native components, from the laboratory of Thomas Steitz.
+Of the 31 component proteins, 27 are shown (blue), along with its 2 RNA strands (orange/yellow).
+Scale: assembly is approx. 24 nm across.

-Structural biology deals with structural analysis of living material (formed, composed of, and/or maintained and refined by living cells) at every level of organization.
+Structural biology is concerned with the structural analysis of biological material at every level of organization.

-Early structural biologists throughout the 19th and early 20th centuries were primarily only able to study structures to the limit of the naked eye's visual acuity and through magnifying glasses and light microscopes.
+During the 19th and early 20th centuries, structural studies were largely limited to structures visible to the naked eye or through magnifying glasses and light microscopes.
 In the 20th century, a variety of experimental techniques were developed to examine the 3D structures of biological molecules.
 The most prominent techniques are X-ray crystallography, nuclear magnetic resonance, and electron microscopy.
-Through the discovery of X-rays and its applications to protein crystals, structural biology was revolutionized, as now scientists could obtain the three-dimensional structures of biological molecules in atomic detail.
+The discovery of X-rays and their application to protein crystals transformed structural biology by allowing researchers to determine the three-dimensional structures of biological molecules in atomic detail.
 Likewise, NMR spectroscopy allowed information about protein structure and dynamics to be obtained.
 Finally, in the 21st century, electron microscopy also saw a drastic revolution with the development of more coherent electron sources, aberration correction for electron microscopes, and reconstruction software that enabled the successful implementation of high resolution cryo-electron microscopy, thereby permitting the study of individual proteins and molecular complexes in three-dimensions at angstrom resolution.

 With the development of these three techniques, the field of structural biology expanded and also became a branch of molecular biology, biochemistry, and biophysics concerned with the molecular structure of biological macromolecules (especially proteins, made up of amino acids, RNA or DNA, made up of nucleotides, and membranes, made up of lipids), how they acquire the structures they have, and how alterations in their structures affect their function.
 This subject is of great interest to biologists because macromolecules carry out most of the functions of cells, and it is only by coiling into specific three-dimensional shapes that they are able to perform these functions.
 This architecture, the "tertiary structure" of molecules, depends in a complicated way on each molecule's basic composition, or "primary structure."
 At lower resolutions, tools such as FIB-SEM tomography have allowed for greater understanding of cells and their organelles in 3-dimensions, and how each hierarchical level of various extracellular matrices contributes to function (for example in bone).
-In the past few years it has also become possible to predict highly accurate physical molecular models to complement the experimental study of biological structures.
+Computational methods can also predict molecular structures with high accuracy, complementing the experimental study of biological structures.
 Computational techniques such as molecular dynamics simulations can be used in conjunction with empirical structure determination strategies to extend and study protein structure, conformation and function.